-National Bourbon Heritage Month may be almost over, but we all know that we don’t need a specific month to drink bourbon.
+While National Bourbon Heritage Month (aka September) may be over soon, we all know that we don’t need a specific month to drink bourbon.
 The only thing we need to drink bourbon is, honestly, a day that ends in -y.

-The good thing is that just about no matter where in the United States you are, you’re bound to find a place to sit back and enjoy the wonders of bourbon.
+The good thing is that, no matter where in the United States you are, you’re bound to find a place to sit back and enjoy the wonders of bourbon.
 We’ve picked out some of our favorite bourbon bars across the country where you can belly up to the bar and enjoy a pour of America’s spirit.

 There might not be anything more closely-linked to bourbon in Kentucky than Churchill Downs and the Kentucky Derby.
 This café is one of the best places to catch well-known bourbon celebrities while enjoying a bourbon cocktail.

 A classic in the purest sense when it comes to Bourbon Country.
 They’ve been pouring the good stuff since 1779.
-Located in the heart of Bourbon Country, you’re also close to where the magic happens.
+Located in the heart of region, you’re also close to where the magic happens.
 Stop here for lunch and a drink, then head back out to the distilleries.

-The name says it all—whiskey and food.
-Delicious southern fare can be paired with our favorite brown spirits for a truly Southern experience.
+The name says it all: whiskey and food.
+Delicious Southern fare is paired with our favorite brown spirits for a truly Southern experience.
 Located downtown, you can make the Whiskey Kitchen the start of the end of your night.
-Either way, you’re in for a treat.
+You’re in for a treat.

-If you went here twice a week, every week for a year, it’d take you until December to make it through their extensive cocktail list.
-Add almost 1000 bottles of spirits to that and The Brandy Library could literally become a bar you never have to leave.
+If you went here twice a week, every week for a year, it’d take you until December to make it through the extensive cocktail list.
+Add almost 1,000 bottles of spirits to that, and The Brandy Library could literally become a bar you never have to leave.

 How can you not want to go to a place that shares its name with such an iconic cocktail?
 Jack Rose hosts the greatest whiskey collection east of the Mississippi.
 Also, the terrace is a great place to sit when the weather is nice.

-If bourbon is your number one favorite thing in your life, and tacos are number two (a killer combination to be sure), Big Star will be a haven for you.
-You’re not going to find anything but American whiskies here, so put your boots on and get ready to drink, Partner.
+If bourbon is your No. 1 favorite thing in your life, and tacos are No. 2 (a killer combination to be sure), Big Star will be a haven for you.
+You’re not going to find anything but American whiskies here, so put your boots on and get ready to drink, partner.

 Yes, St. Louis is a beer city, but the last decade or so has seen it become so much more than that.
-Sanctuaria offers barrel-aged cocktails as well as cocktails on tap in addition to a wide range of other delicious offers.
+Sanctuaria offers barrel-aged cocktails and cocktails on tap in addition to a wide range of other delicious offers.

-Voted the best high volume bars in the country in 2011, the Rickhouse is a great place to indulge in an extensive bourbon list or one of their punch bowls.
-If you’re for some weird reason, not feeling bourbon (first, speak to a doctor, it could be serious), but then try the Fishouse punch, made with Appleton rum, cognac, peach liqueur, lemon juice, turbinado syrup, and seltzer.
+The Rickhouse is a great place to indulge in an extensive bourbon list (or one of the bar’s famous punch bowls).
+If you are, for some weird reason, not feeling bourbon (first, speak to a doctor, it could be serious), then try the Fishouse, made with Appleton rum, cognac, peach liqueur, lemon juice, turbinado syrup, and seltzer.

 Canon sells itself as the largest spirits selection (2,800 bottles and counting) in the Western Hemisphere.
 If that isn’t enough to warrant a visit, consider this: There will be over 700 different whiskies at your fingertips.